 (1) Except as otherwise provided in division (C)(2) of this section, no board of education shall use public funds to support or oppose the passage of a school levy or bond issue or to compensate any school district employee for time spent on any activity intended to influence the outcome of a school levy or bond issue election.

-(D) Boards of education of local school districts and, subject to approval by the educational service center governing board, boards of city and exempted village school districts located in whole or in part in the territory of an educational service center may authorize educational service center governing boards to purchase or to accept upon donation supplies and equipment for such school districts and to pay the transportation, handling, and storage charges involved in securing such supplies and equipment.
+(D) The board of education of a school district that has entered into an agreement under section 3313.843 or 3313.845 of the Revised Code to receive any services from an educational service center may authorize the service center to purchase or to accept upon donation supplies and equipment for such school district and to pay the transportation, handling, and storage charges involved in securing such supplies and equipment.
 Upon such authorization, the governing board may make such purchases or accept such donations and pay from the service center fund the cost of such supplies and equipment and the transportation, handling, and storage charges involved.
-Boards shall reimburse in full the governing board for all such expenditures on their behalf.
+The district board shall reimburse in full the service center governing board for all such expenditures on its behalf.

 Amended by 130th General Assembly File No. 25, HB 59, §101.01, eff.
 9/29/2013.